Home Learning Fun: How to Train Your Dragon Activities

 - Nidhogg – A fearsome Norse dragon that gnawed at the roots of the World Tree.

-- Chinese dragons – Unlike Viking dragons, these were wise and powerful, often bringing good luck!
+- Chinese dragons – Unlike Viking dragons, these were wise and powerful – often bringing good luck instead of fear.

 Create the Ultimate Dragon Guide

-Hiccup’s dragon-training book is packed with facts about different dragons – but what if your child could add their own?
+Hiccup’s dragon-training book is filled packed dragon facts – but what if your child could make their own?

 - Challenge them to invent a new dragon species!
 What would theirs look like – A sleek, speedy sky racer or a grumpy cave-dwelling fire-breather?
 What incredible powers does it have – Fire-breathing, ice-shooting, or sneezing glitter?
 Record their new dragons in the Create a Dragon Fact File activity on Busy Things.